codingbyfreddish/Portfolio-Project-4/README.md

 <hr>

 * ### Log In, Sign Up, Log Out
     * if the user want to comment and/or like the blof post the user can create an account.
-The user can choose to create an own account using username/password or log in via Github or Google.
+The user can choose to create an own account using username/password or log in via Google.
 If the user are currently logged in, the user can choose to log out.

 <br>
 <img src="" width="20%">